 O’Shea Bookmaking, now known as TexBet, has a long history of excellence.
 Terry O’Shea started the family betting business back in 1973 and has been active ever since.
 He came to be one of the best on-track bookmakers in Australia, so going online was a natural next step.
 After joining forces with the popular ‘BetMakers’ platform, TexBet was born in early 2020.

-They offer a full range of sports and racing so there’s definitely something for everyone.
-Of course, horse racing is the TexBet’s strong point.
-The O’Shea family have years of experience with on-track betting, so they just took that expertise and offered it online.
+They offer a full range of Australian racing events so there’s definitely something for everyone.
+Of course, horse racing is TexBet’s strong point, but they do fall behind when it comes to betting on sports.

-On the other hand, their sports betting offer isn’t that impressive, but it should be good enough for most casual punters.
+Their sports betting offer isn’t that impressive, but it should be good enough for most casual punters.
 All of the most popular leagues are there, such as the NRL, AFL, NBA, NFL and so on.
+But they lack most of the less common sports that are usually available at other top betting sites.

 But the thing I liked here the most, apart from the racing offer, is the site design.
 TexBet is simple and minimalistic, so even complete beginners can use it with ease.
 It looks very similar to other popular BetMakers sites, such as BetDeluxe and RobWaterhouse.com.